Are R&D Tax Credits Available in Rhode Island?

 • Classified as having a useful life of three or more years.

-• Acquired by purchase as defined in IRC §179(d).
+• Acquired by purchase as defined in IRC §179(d), the asset expense election.

 • Used principally for purposes of research and development in the experimental or laboratory sense.